Agriculture in different seasons

 Here you see the cycle of agricultural activity that takes place during the year: ploughing the soil, sowing the seed, harvesting the crop and threshing the grain.
 The painting has the diagrammatic quality of a pictogram but is rendered with an exquisite attention to detail that captures the nuances of everyday life.
 The artist's eye for detail and delight in celebrating everyday events, weaving them into larger compositions, distinguishes Minakshi's art practice.
 The distinctive hand of the artist is significant in a context where the images and designs of folk and tribal artists can be readily commodified.

 The Asian Collections, AGNSW, 2003, pg.55.

-'Contemporary Painting in Urban and Village India', The Asian Collections Art Gallery of New South Wales 2003, 2003, 55 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'Contemporary Painting in Urban and Village India', Sydney, 2003, 55 (colour illus.).

 Haema Sivanesan, Indian painting, 'Indian Painting', verso of poster., Sydney, 2001. cat.no.
 5.10